Alfresco/alfresco-android-kotlin-api/README.md

 During the lifetime of a session it may become invalid.

-In the case of SSO the refresh token might expire or a remote actor might invalidate the user's session in the Identity Service.
+While using SSO the refresh token may expire or a remote actor may invalidate the user's session in the Identity Service.

-Even in the Basic Authentication scenario this may happen if the password gets changed.
+Even during basic authentication this may happen if the password gets changed.

 To help with this we provide the `AuthInterceptor` class that works with [OkHttp](https://square.github.io/okhttp/).